drevops/vortex/.drevops/docs/content/workflow/test.md

 DrevOps supports running Unit (PHPUnit) and BDD (Behat) tests.

-It uses a router script [`scripts/drevops/test.sh`](../../../../scripts/drevops/test.sh) to proxy calls to test type specific scripts and support custom workflows.

 For local development, the tests can be run using handy Ahoy commands:

 ```bash